astronautas/astronautas.github.io/_posts/2024-12-28-async-io-is-not-enough.md

 layout: post
 title: Async I/O Is Not Enough
 ---
 For the past few months, I’ve been exploring Go.
 Having done quite a bit of grueling work shaving off milliseconds from Python web apps, I’ve found Go to be incredible.
-You can schedule dirt cheap concurrent operations — simply by adding `go` in front of a function call — and, and achieve true parallelism across cores.
+You can schedule dirt cheap concurrent operations — simply by adding `go` in front of a function call — and achieve true parallelism across cores.

 Python's `asyncio` tasks are also dirt cheap, which is especially useful for spawning tons of I/O operations (like DB calls for clients).
 However, unlike Go, they still pose an issue for web applications.
 When:  a) **latency is critical** — horizontal scaling does not optimize single request duration, and
 b) there is an ever-growing amount of **Python processing code** scattered across the application, it becomes hard to offload it to native extensions, yet CPU cycles can increase drastically.

 These specific constraints do not occur frequently for CRUD apps, but they are quite common for data science applications.
 Go shines in these scenarios, whereas `asyncio` is not a panacea.
 Why?
-Well, we hit the scalability wall due to our well-known friend, the GIL.
+Well, we hit the scalability wall due to our well-known friend, **the GIL**.

 I will illustrate with examples below how the issue eventually creeps in and how recent advances in No-GIL are highly promising in addressing it.